open-feature/open-feature-operator/docs/crds.md

         <td><b>secretName</b></td>
         <td>string</td>
         <td>
-          SecretName is the name of the secret used to terminate TLS traffic on port 443.
+          secretName is the name of the secret used to terminate TLS traffic on port 443.
 Field is left optional to allow TLS routing based on SNI hostname alone.
-If the SNI host in a listener conflicts with the "Host" header field used by an IngressRule, the SNI host is used for termination and value of the Host header is used for routing.<br/>
+If the SNI host in a listener conflicts with the "Host" header field used by an IngressRule, the SNI host is used for termination and value of the "Host" header is used for routing.<br/>
         </td>
         <td>false</td>
       </tr></tbody>